Can Large Vision-Language Models Correct Semantic Grounding Errors By Themselves?: Empirical Findings

-Table~\ref{tab:q1_and_q2} shows that zero-shot CoT can augment binary feedback for every model considered by up to 2.26 accuracy points.
-This observation aligns with trends in LLMs that suggest the effectiveness of CoT to improve reasoning~\citep{cot,zero_shot_cot}.
-On the other hand, visual prompting using SoM \citep{som_prompt} does not yield significant additional improvement beyond zero-shot CoT for models that were not already pre-trained with data featuring visual prompting cues (\eg, LLaVa-1.5).
-In contrast, ViP-LLaVA was specifically trained for interpreting visual cues and consequently, improves with both SoM and visual marks (\eg, red circles).
-Notably, the combination of zero-shot CoT and visual marks emerges as the most effective strategy, yielding a substantial increase of 7.45 grounding accuracy points relative to the base predictions.
+\textbf{Findings of ways to prompt binary feedback to VLMs.} Given the simplicity and effectiveness of oracle binary feedback, we further investigate the ways to prompt binary feedback to VLMs.
+In Table~\ref{tab:oracle_binary_feedback}, we explore both textual and visual prompts to encourage the uses of the oracle binary feedback.

-We conclude that \new{for open-source VLMs,} the best way to introduce binary feedback \new{in semantic grounding} is to combine visual marks and zero-shot CoT. \new{Compared to the prior work~\citep{huang2023language} that explored to use multimodal CoT to improve visual question answering in VLMs, taking binary feedback in semantic grounding requires additional region-level knowledge.} When used on a model that has been trained to recognize visual prompting, we can improve grounding accuracy by up to 9.35 points via a single round of feedback.
-This observation confirms findings from~\cite{red_circle}, which suggested that internet-scale trained vision encoders have an inherent tendency to focus on such visual cues.
+We first show that zero-shot CoT augments \iclr{oracle} binary feedback for every model considered by up to 2.26 accuracy points.
+This aligns with trends in LLMs that suggest the effectiveness of CoT to improve reasoning~\citep{cot,zero_shot_cot}.
+On the other hand, visual prompting with SoM \citep{som_prompt} does not significantly improve beyond zero-shot CoT for models that were not already pre-trained with data featuring visual prompting cues (\eg, LLaVa-1.5).
+In contrast, ViP-LLaVA was specifically trained for interpreting visual cues; this model improves with both SoM and visual marks (\eg, red circles).
+Notably, the combination of zero-shot CoT and visual marks emerges as the most effective strategy, increasing by \cvpr{an average of} 7.45 grounding accuracy points relative to the base predictions.
+Thus, for open-source VLMs, we identify that the best way to introduce binary feedback in semantic grounding is to combine visual marks and zero-shot CoT.